Music

 Due to significant curricular overlap, concurrent pursuit of the following music programs is not allowed:

-• Music minor with any other major or minor program in music
+• Music minor with any other major or minor program in music.

-Music Degree Program Continued Enrollment Requirements
+Music Degree Program Progression Milestones

 Degree Program Continued Enrollment Requirements